tomi-trost/classla/README.md

 ### Processing online texts

-A special web processing mode for processing texts obtained from the internet can be activated with the ```type="web"``` argument:
+A special web processing mode for processing texts obtained from the internet can be activated with the ```type="web"``` argument.

 ```
 >>> import classla